 Adam joined Watsi on December 3rd, 2013.
-Six years ago, Adam became the 55th member to automatically support a new Watsi patient every month.
-Since then, 5,982 more people have become monthly donors!
-Adam's most recent donation traveled 6,200 miles to support Phannith, an aspiring computer programmer from Cambodia, to fund surgery that will enable him to move his neck.
+Six years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adam's most recent donation traveled 6,200 miles to support Sara, a construction worker from Cambodia, to fund burn treatment on his hands.

 Phannith is fourteen years old.
 He is a student in the ninth grade.
 He has one younger sister in fifth grade.
 His parents are factory workers and work long hours, so he takes care of his sister everyday.
 His favorite subject at school is math and he wants to be a computer programmer when he grows up.
 Since he was born, Phannith has had torticollis.
 The muscles on the left side of his neck are involuntarily contracted, causing his head to tilt to that side, and he has difficulty moving his head or looking around.
 It can also cause recurrent neck pain and make it difficult to sleep.
 Fortunately, surgeons at Children's Surgical Centre (CSC) can perform a tenotomy to release the tension in those muscles and allow Phannith to gain normal movement of his head once he has recovered and completed physiotherapy.
 Now, Phannith needs your help to fund this $541 surgery.
 Phannith shared, "I hope that soon my neck will feel better and look better.
 I hope I can play sports with all my friends and not have to worry about neck pain."